MalvinIabloncic/Finite-State-Machine/README.md

 An FSM is defined by a list of its states, its initial state, and the inputs that trigger each transition.

+The FSM created in this project is made of D type flip-flops, one address multiplexers and logic gates.

 The list of states:
 ![stari](https://user-images.githubusercontent.com/115619312/219042941-9c951eb8-c4af-4eb7-984e-5e03364e4c6c.png)